Carrot Cake with Pecans

 With a rubber spatula, fold in grated carrots, crushed pineapple (undrained) and chopped pecans.

-In a small bowl, mix on high speed the softened cream cheese and butter, lemon juice, and vanilla extract.
 Lower speed, and add in powdered sugar.
 Mix until smooth.
 You may add more powdered sugar as needed, until you have the desired consistency.

-To frost the layers, begin with the bottom layer by laying it on a flat cake plate or platter.
-Spread 1/3 of the frosting on top of the bottom cake layer.
-Place the top cake layer on top of the spread frosting.
+To frost the layers, begin with the bottom layer by laying it top side down on a flat cake plate or platter.
+Spread a little less than half of the frosting on top of the bottom cake layer.
+This gives you a nice interior section of frosting.

 Carrot Cake with Pecans